 In 1904, Gustav Krug founded the Hudson Milling Company, later renamed the Stafford County Flour Mills Co.
 Since then, the mill has turned Kansas wheat into a broad line of flours and baking mixes.
 Call ahead for a tour, and bring home a bit of Kansas - famous Hudson Cream Flour.

 Motion and Change

-During the 1930s, soil erosion devastated prairie farms.
+During the 1930s, soil erosion and dust storms devastated prairie farms.
 Several new federal programs were created to tackle the problem.
-Both the Soil Conservation Service and the Great Plains Shelterbelt Program worked with Civilian Conservation Corps crews and local farmers to plant shelterbelts of cedar, juniper, locust, and cottonwood to stabilize soils.
+Local farmers worked with the Soil Conservation Service implementing the Great Plains Shelterbelt Program using Civilian Conservation Corps crews to plant shelterbelts of cedar, juniper, locust, and cottonwood to stabilize soils.

 Download the interpretive panel: Cultivating America's Bread Basket located in the Hudson City Park.

 To listen to more information click on the Audio Tour Track #9

 Go to the Gallery to view photographs contributed by visitors to the Byway.

 One of the last independent flour mills in the United States has made its home in Hudson for almost 100 years.
 Using a "short patent" milling process common a century ago, the mill produces a smooth flour that makes light, fluffy baked goods.
 The mill's products are recognized for the distinctive cow logo on their Hudson Cream Flour packaging.
 The mill's founder chose a Jersey cow and the word "cream" to symbolize the white richness, smooth texture, and high quality of his mill's flour.
 Tours are available by calling (620) 458-4121.
 You can also visit their web site at www.hudsoncream.com